ibm-cloud-docs/dr-automation-powervs/power-edge-router-communica-vpc.md

    ```
  For more information, see Configuring the [Squid proxy server](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/networking_guide/configuring-the-squid-caching-proxy-server) in the Red Hat documentation.

-> **Note (PowerHA only):** Ensure that the Squid proxy IP is exported on the PowerHA node to enable connectivity for downloading the PowerHA filesets:
+> **Note (PowerHA only):** Ensure that the Squid proxy IP is exported on the PowerHA node to enable connectivity for downloading the PowerHA file sets:
 > `http_proxy=http://<squid_proxy_ip>:<port>`
 > `https_proxy=http://<squid_proxy_ip>:<port>`
 >